gfannes/champ/amp/uc2.md

 	- `y25q3` => `20250701`
 	- `y25w23`
 - [x] Convert all dates internally to std.time.epoch.YearAndDay
+- [*] Merge `search` and `plan`
+- [*] Create LSP command for this
+	- Goto def/goto decl could be used for todo items in local file and workspace
+	- Diagnostics will probably not work in Helix due to only diagnostics for open files are retained

 ## Support working with durations
 - Design DSL for duration: `1m2w3d4h`